PelionIoT/meta-pelion-edge/README.md

 These repositories shouldn’t need modifications other then periodic updates and can be reused for different projects or different boards.

-## Clone the meta-rpi repository
+## Clone the meta-gateway-ww repository

-Create a separate sub-directory for the meta-rpi repository before cloning.
+Create a separate sub-directory for the meta-gateway-ww repository before cloning.
 This is where you will be doing your customization.
 ```
 ~$ mkdir ~/rpi
 ~$ cd ~/rpi
-~/rpi$ git clone git://github.com:ARMmbed/meta-rpi.git
+~/rpi$ git clone git://github.com:ARMmbed/meta-gateway-ww.git
 ```
-The meta-rpi/README.md contains these very instructions.
+The meta-gateway-ww/README.md contains these very instructions.

 ## Initialize the build directory
 Again much of the following are only my conventions.

 Choose a build directory.
 I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
-For this example I’ll put the build directory under ~/rpi/ with the meta-rpi layer.
+For this example I’ll put the build directory under ~/rpi/ with the meta-gateway-ww layer.

 You could manually create the directory structure like this
 ```